• A paradise to enjoy nature

 Tóxcatl is the perfect place to organize yoga workshops, tai chi sessions, ecology symposiums,

-wild bird observation, strolls and aquatic exploration on the lake.
+wild bird and monkey observation and kayaking on the lake.

 • We have